Corfu is a strangely musical island.

 The old Greek skipper – dirty captain’s hat, chewing on a never extinguishing scrap of a cigarette – stood on the stern, pulling at a propeller cord and whacking indiscriminately with a spanner.

 I was with the Koum Kou Art group again, and surrounded by boxes stuffed full of Karagiozis effects and paraphernalia – the great Karagiozis nose poking out of one.
 We were going to play another show.

 There are some famous Karagiozis stories that have been written down and are performed often – Karigozis the Baker, Karagiozis in Love – but the beauty of Karagiozis tales is that they are permutable and the performers often author and fashion their own stories to suit the crowd or the place they’re playing.

 “You don’t write a Karagiozis story.
 You tell it…” is the axiom, and I saw this to be true as we played further performances.

-We were on our way, on the seemingly doomed boat, to perform a Christmas show in the centre square of Paxos and where Father Christmas and the famous, festive, grotesque Greek goblin – the calicajaros – were to make an appearance in this Karagiozis performance, to the enjoyment of the children sat in the Paxos crowd.
+We were on our way, on the seemingly doomed boat, to perform a Christmas show in the centre square of Paxos, where Father Christmas and the famous, festive, grotesque Greek goblin – the kalicajaros – were to make an appearance in this Karagiozis performance, for the enjoyment of the children sat in the Paxos crowd.

 And this is another point to the Karagiozis tales: sometimes other characters and figures from history will turn up, so you may well come across a scene where, say, Starvrakas will be conversing with Alexander the Great or other such strange situations.
 The histories of Greece and Greek people, played for fun, but also celebrated.

 It was here that I saw the true uniqueness to Karagiozis, and its dissimilarity from Britain’s Punch and Judy (and I was surprised to find that none of the Koum Kou Art group had heard of my own island’s old fashioned puppet theatre).

 Punch and Judy may have its anarchic clowning, as of course does Karagiozis, which makes the front rows of children howl, but fundamental to Karagiozis is its satire and its political commentary, which appeals to the radicals and the deep thinkers also in the audience.